 In his cow house he had a bull and a donkey.
 As the merchant was sitting nearby one day, he heard the bull say to the donkey,

 "I see you enjoy rest and good care while I am led out and driven to pull a plough from dawn of day till sunset.
 My sides get torn, my neck flayed, my legs are aching and my eyelids are sore with tears.
 Then they shut me up in the byre and throw me beans mixed with dirt and chaff and foul stinks all night."

 When the bull ceased speaking, the donkey turned to him and said,

-When the bull heard these words he knew the donkey to be his friend and thanked him, saying,
+When the bull heard these words he thanked the donkey.

 Now the merchant understood all that passed between them.